 LONGRUN LCA calculation tool

-LONGRUN Partners VUB and TUG have jointly develop a standalone LCA platform (GUI tool) for LCA calculations with a focus on lifetime carbon footprint (gCO2eq/km) and energy consumption (kWh/km).
-The tool profits from the large collection of LCA data and uses it along with vehicle specifications, consumption and TTW tailpipe emissions input from the LONGRUN simulation platform to generate detailed LCA results.
+LONGRUN Partners VUB and TUG have jointly develop a standalone platform (GUI tool) for LCA calculations with a focus on lifetime carbon footprint (gCO2eq/km) and overall energy consumption (kWh/km).
+The tool profits from the large collection of LONGRUN LCA data, and vehicle specifications, fuel/energy consumption and TTW tailpipe emissions from the LONGRUN simulation platform to generate detailed LCA results.

-The generated results file includes overall lifetime carbon footprint (gCO2eq/km) and energy consumption (kWh/km) and its distribution among the three main sources: (1) Production and disposal; (2) Well To Tank (WTT); (3) Tank To Wheel (TTW) aspects.
-Choice of fuel, energy, heat source, component and vehicle production sources etc, is also presented along with their corresponding contributions to the above-discussed life cycle impact sources.
-This helps in visualizing the influence of individual aspects on energy consumption and carbon footprint to give a better idea on design recommendations for future environment-friendly HD powertrains.
+The generated results file includes overall lifetime carbon footprint (gCO2eq/km), energy consumption (kWh/km) and its distribution among the three main sources: (1) Vehicle production and disposal; (2) Well To Tank (WTT); (3) Tank To Wheel (TTW) aspects.
+Type of fuel, electrical propulsion energy source, component and vehicle production sources with their required electricity and heat, are also presented along with their corresponding contributions to the above-discussed life cycle impact.
+This helps in visualizing the influence of individual aspects on carbon footprint and energy consumption to give a better idea on design recommendations for future environment-friendly HD powertrains.

-Interfacing of the tool with the LONGRUN simulation platform is being assured through the use of the platform’s auto generated vehicle data file containing all important vehicle specifications, mass values, energy carrier, fuel/electrical energy consumption, tailpipe emissions and other LCA parameters.
+Interfacing of the tool with the LONGRUN simulation platform is being assured through an auto generated vehicle data file containing all important vehicle specifications, mass values, energy carrier, fuel/electrical energy consumption, TTW emissions and other parameters.
 This file structure could later also be generated from other sources (VECTO) or filled manually to use the standalone LCA tool.

 For further information, please contact Vrije Universiteit Brussel, Prof. Omar Hegazy (omar.hegazy[at]vub.be) or dr. ir.
 Mohamed El Baghdadi (Mohamed.El.Baghdadi[at]vub.be).